jramaswami/GettingAndCleaningData/CourseProject/CODEBOOK.md

 </td>
 </tr>
 <tr>
-<td>input.type</td>
+<td>signal.domain</td>
 <td>
-The type of input.
-The data from the original research contained two types of input.
-First, the researchers labeled raw input as "time" input.
+The domain of the signal.
+The data from the original research contained data from two domains.
+First, the researchers labeled raw input as time domain signals.
-Second, the researches applied a Fast Fourier Transform to input as well.
+Second, the researches applied a Fast Fourier Transform to calculate frequency domain signals.
 </td>
 <td>
 <ol>
 <li>TIME</li>
-<li>FAST_FOURIER_TRANSFORM</li>
+<li>FREQUENCY</li>
 </ol>
 </td>
 </tr>